engin100/950/labs/lab-3.md

 Navigate to and open the following example file: File -> Examples -> ENGR100-950 -> Lab3_BME680.

 Read through the code carefully and modify all of the "?" to have accurate values relavent to your setup.
 This includes slope and intercept values from calibration curves from before, and pin numbering for your specific wiring.
 Run this code and ensure it's working as expected.
+There is a boolean statement that allows you to toggle the serial monitor printing on/off.
+If you are logging only to the sd card, turn this off.

 ### 6. Adding the MicroSD Card Adapter Module